nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 Start by going to [visr.pl][visr], which is a web-based IDE that directly supports VISrs.
 Once in the IDE, press `Insert VISr` to place a VISr at the current cursor position.
-The VISr contains two buttons: the first shows the VISr's visual representation, and the second shows its textual representation.
+This VISr contains two buttons:

+- clicking the first displays the VISr's visual representation, and
+- clicking the second shows its textual representation.

 ![VISr](/img/intro-visr/visr.png)